The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Guilt level: 4/10 (down from 8/10)

-Key moment: Wednesday, the client project hit a technical snag.
-Old Viggo would dive in personally.
-New Viggo: messaged senior consultant, “You’ve got this.
+Key moment: Wednesday, a client project hit a technical snag.
+Old Viggo would have jumped in himself; new Viggo simply messaged his senior consultant: “You’ve got this.
 Let me know the outcome.”

-The senior consultant solved it in 3 hours.
-It would’ve taken Viggo 2 hours.
-The 1-hour difference didn’t matter.
-What mattered: Viggo spent those 3 hours in partnership meeting that resulted in $180K contract commitment.
+The senior consultant solved the issue in 3 hours.
+It would have taken Viggo 2 hours, but that 1-hour efficiency difference didn’t matter.
+What mattered was that Viggo spent those same 3 hours in a partnership meeting that produced a $180K contract commitment.

-The calculation: 1 hour lost on technical efficiency = $180K gained on partnership.
-The CEO's work multiplied the value.
+The real calculation: 1 hour “lost” in technical efficiency translated into $180K gained through partnership leverage.
+The CEO’s work multiplied the value far beyond what an extra hour of hands-on consulting ever could.

 9-11 am: Strategic planning and partnership development